Encrypted transport and managed storage

 Webhook payloads are verified before they enter the analysis pipeline.
 Unverified deliveries are rejected.

-GitHub API access is performed with installation-scoped tokens.
+GitHub API access uses installation-scoped tokens.
 Arbor does not intentionally reuse tokens across tenants.

 The analyzer parses repository code structurally.
 It does not run customer tests, execute application code, or evaluate scripts.